EwanThomas/ministore/README.md

 - **Cart**
 	- Stores products
 	- provides quantities for all or individual products
-	- provides total cost of stored products
+	- provides total cost of all stored products

 ## Testing